-The Chattahoochee Review will hold a Spring workshop for new and returning “Writing the Veteran Experience” participants on GPC’s Dunwoody Campus, Tuesday, April 8, 2014, from 6-8 p.m., in room A 2110.
+The Chattahoochee Review will hold a Summer workshop for new and returning “Writing the Veteran Experience” participants on GPC’s Dunwoody Campus, Tuesday, July 8, from 6-8 p.m., in room A 2110.
 The free workshop is designed for participants to write about their own experiences of military service or to share stories of the impact on their lives of others’ service.
-Although the main participants […]
+Although the main participants in […]

 Thank you to all entrants in the Lamar York Prizes for Fiction and Nonfiction for sending us your best work.
 This year the competition was the toughest yet!
 On the task of selecting favorites (always subjective, of course), we were honored to consider so many fine submissions and to hand our judges such a gratifying […]